miaoski/docker_open5gs/README.md

 ## Important notice before you start

-1. @supreeth's "noipv6" hack of Open5GS is used, because my phone isn't able to connect to IMS via IPv6.
+1. Herle Supreeth's "noipv6" hack of Open5GS is used, because my phone isn't able to connect to IMS via IPv6.
 Even if you choose "IPv4 Only" in APN, Open5GS still allocates an IPv6 address to both APN *internet* and *ims*.
-1. @supreeth's fork of Kamailio is used to support ipsec.
+1. Herle Supreeth's fork of Kamailio is used to support IPSec.
 1. Java 7 is downloaded from an alternative location.
 You have to agree with Oracle's term of service and have an Oracle account, to legally use Java SDK 7u80.
 By using this repo, I assume you have the legal right to use it and